ga4 custom events

 GA4 Custom Events: How to Create Events WITHOUT Tag Manager

-Did you know you can create custom events in GA4 without using Google Tag Manager?
+Updated: 1/28/25 Did you know you can create custom events in GA4 without using Google Tag Manager?
 It’s true, you can create GA4 custom events with the event interface.
-But it’s worth doing this carefully because you can negatively affect your data integrity if you aren’t sure what you’re doing.
+Learn how here.

 Types of Events in GA4